wp-plugins/suggest-review/readme.txt

 == Installation ==

+From your WordPress dashboard:
+1. From the Plugins page, select 'Add New'
+1. Search for 'Suggest Review'
+1. Click the 'Install Now' or 'Update Now' button
+1. Activate the plugin through the 'Plugins' page
+Not using the dashboard?
+1. Download the plugin zip file
-1. Upload `suggest-review.php` to the `/wp-content/plugins/` directory
+1. Unpack the zip file into your WordPress plugins directory (i.e., /PathToWordPress/wp-content/plugins/suggest-review/)
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' page

 == Frequently Asked Questions ==